 If you haven’t made that switch yet, now is the time!
 However, it’s important to understand the impact that site migrations can have on website performance.
 If not done properly, a website’s traffic and sales can drop significantly.
 While it’s common to see a drop in traffic in the first few months of any site migration, it can continue to drop if crucial elements were not accounted for upon the launch.
 Things like major SEO errors present on the site like broken links, broken backlinks, incorrect redirects, and more.

 This is why it’s important to work with professionals who can properly execute a site redesign and migration, with SEO in mind.
-Boostability can help you design and build a website that will provide an excellent page experience on both desktop and mobile, as well as perform for SEO.
-Take a look at the websites we’ve designed and built for small businesses!
+Boostability can help you create data-driven SEO campaigns for the websites you manage at your business, learn more about our white label SEO services!

 How to Improve Your SEO Strategy for the Page Experience Update